 Every spring when we get that first batch of fresh, local, organic strawberries, I whip up a batch of shortcakes and assemble this for delicious dessert.
 It's a huge crowd pleaser, and beautiful enough to be served for guests.
 Plus, strawberries have tons of benefits and so you can almost call this a healthy dessert!

 I always choose organic for this strawberry shortcake recipe because strawberries top the EWG list of the most contaminated fruits every year.

-Strawberries are the iconic fruit for shortcake desserts, but once that magical strawberry month passes, you could use any ripe fruit in this-- it's awesome with blueberries, raspberries, or peaches.
+Once the magical strawberry season passes, you could use any ripe fruit in this recipe-- it's delicious with blueberries, raspberries, or peaches.

 Ingredients for Shortcake

 Ingredients for Toppings:

 Preheat oven to 400º F. Combine flour, baking powder, sugar, and salt in a large bowl.
 Add in vegan butter pieces and pulse (or use hands to pinch it) until the mixture is crumbly like small pebbles.
 Add the nondairy milk and stir just until combined.